PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 **Moment 4:** Skirmish Remains CotSF vs. LoD

 - The party encounters the remains of a short skirmish between agents of the Lords of Dust and Baelen's CotSF knight guards.
-- Describe an odor of *sulfur & freshly cut grass* as a reoccurring sign for the minions of the LoD.
+- Describe an odor of *sulfur & brimstone* as a reoccurring sign for the minions of the LoD.
+- *Signs pointing to agents:*
 - A perception check reveals flattened grass from a recently walked bath down to a small rocky creek bed that has dried up.
 A recent grave covered in smooth stones can be easily spotted.
 - The grave contains the remains of a recently killed Knight, body draped in a white canvas cloth.
 	- He is buried along with a pendant of the Silver Flame and his issued sword, "Holy Silver".